-Speaking Engagements and Training on Mental Health topics are available for groups and organizations including, but not limited to:
+Speaking Engagements and Training on Mental Health topics are available for local and national events, organizations, and groups including:

 - Resource Family Approval (RFA) Programs

 Fees & Investment